asancarc/advanced_permissions_request/README.md

 3. Enable the system roles that you plan to offer to the rest of the users.
 If none are selected, users will not have the option to request a higher role from administrators.
    (`/admin/config/system/advanced-permissions-request`)
+   There are also fields where you can put both the subject and the body of the emails to be sent, if the new rolo request is accepted or denied.

 ## HOW IT WORKS